Stéphane Bonneau

 Stéphane Bonneau (born December 8, 1961) is a former professional tennis player from Canada.

 Bonneau had a career singles win–loss record of 6–18 in ATP tour events.
 His best result was a third round appearance in the 1985 Player's Canadian Open where he defeated Tomáš Šmíd and Jakob Hlasek.
 His career singles best ranking was World No. 107, which he attained on July 28, 1986.

 1980, 1981

 Bonneau first competed in the Player's International Canadian Open in 1980, losing 0-6, 7-6, 1-6 to Tim Gullikson.
 In doubles action he and partner Rick Fagel lost in the first round to the Chilean brother duo of Álvaro Fillol and Jaime Fillol, 2-6, 6-7.
 Bonneau's next professional tour level tournament was the 1981 edition of the tournament, in which he lost in the first round again in singles, as a wild card entry, this time to Frenchman Bernard Fritz 4-6, 1-6.
 (He did not compete in doubles.)

+Bonneau won his first professional event at Hamilton, Canada in July 1981 on the Alcan Canadian Satellite Circuit by detesting Mark Dickson (USA) 7-6 6-7 6-3 in the final.
+He was also runner up at Sillery and finished second of the circuit behind Dickson, earning 18 ATP Points.